onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 <!-- *1  “Do not do unto others what you would not have them do unto you” (Isocrates, Hillel the Elder, Mahabharata).
 “What is hateful to you, do not do to your fellow: this is the whole Torah; the rest is the explanation; go and learn.”
 Rabbi Hillel the Elder drawing on Leviticus 19:18.
 “Do nothing to others which if done to you would cause you pain.
 This is the essence of morality.” -->

 **roleplay "I'm all about symmetry" and do an X with your hands showing the tats on the wrists - and then awkwardly hide the big tattoo on the left hand with the right hand - look at one and then the other and gulp**

+pig skin piece (in my freezer) - play with it - skin in the game

+luxury beliefs (espousing beliefs while not yourself living according to them and being shielded from the consequences on others) are a symptom of unaccountability - of no skin in the game, misalignment

 ██████████████████████████████████████████████████████████████████
 # learning & prediction & credit assignment & collective intelligence